EVERYTHING YOU NEED TO KNOW IN ORDER TO MAKE YOUR ELOPEMENT IN ICELAND TRULY UNFORGETTABLE

 Glacier kayaking with Ice Guide at Jökulsárlón Glacier Lagoon, courtesy of World Playground

-• Group tours: from $170 USD
+• Group tours: from $15 USD per person

-Experience Iceland from above
+BONUS : Experience Iceland from above

 The crown jewel of all the adventures, a helicopter ride is a one-of-a-kind experience to share with your beloved – it will leave lasting memories and make any elopement truly special.
 It’s also the one activity that requires major splurging but I can assure you, it is absolutely worth it.
 Iceland from above is incredibly unique, and a helicopter will take you to places that you would never be able to visit otherwise.
 It’s become especially popular with the constant eruptions happening recently.
 Since the eruption site is never open to the public, witnessing an active volcano from above is the only option.